FelipeSBarros/EAD_doutorado/texto/revision_biblio.md

 **Cuales serían "Optically active? y cuales no serían?**

 **Qué son y como se diferencian los parametros de medición de los WQP "physical", "chemical" y/o "biological"?**

-**Qué es la eutrophication?**

-> nutrient availability (F y P).: > Algae activity and Algae bloom .: > decomposition > oxygen consumption.

-The increase of chlorophyll and algal biomass are symptomatic signs of eutrophication, included in the *Normative Definitions of Ecological Status Classes* [@soria-perpinya_validation_2021]
-Chlorophyll a is a proxy of phytoplankton biomass (term referring to all aquatic environmental vegetation organisms), which includes cyanobacteria: photosynthetic organism responsible for toxins that affects water consumption.
-Phycocianin is the blue-green pigment (PC) responsible for photosynthesis, which absorbs at 620 nm (It is said that S3 can be measured while in S2, no [@soria-perpinya_validation_2021].

-**Qué actividades pueden favorecer su condición (eutrophication)?**

-**Qué Parámetros son correlacionados entre sí?**

 **OTHER**